Driving Down the Cost of Ediscovery Part 2

 Improving how retained counsel responds to litigation often starts by educating in-house counsel on best practices.
 Corporate teams should focus on providing training on the value of early case assessment and ediscovery strategy planning in every case.
 Having early discussions with the in-house ediscovery team can improve both the timeliness and efficacy of preservation and collection efforts.
 Plus, early discussions on discovery strategy, including the use of playbooks and ediscovery metrics, facilitate more effective meet-and-confer negotiations and strategies that can save you money over the course of a matter.

 Providing an initial packet at the outset of every ediscovery engagement encourages better planning.
-Include a written mission statement that articulates how ediscovery is to be managed to ensure greater consistency across the organization.
+Include a written mission statement that articulates how ediscovery software is to be managed to ensure greater consistency across the organization.
 Routine topics for matter kick-off discussions should include:

 - an articulation of standard discovery timelines;